ivandeex/Sia-Ant-Farm/README.md

 ```

 This `config.json` creates 5 ants, with four running the `gateway` job
 and one running a `gateway` and a `miner` job.
-If `HostAddr`, `APIAddr`, or
+If `HostAddr`, `APIAddr`,
-`RPCAddr` are not specified, they will be set to a random port.
-If
+`RPCAddr`, `SiamuxAddr`, or `SiamuxWsAddr` are not specified, they will be set
-`autoconnect` is set to `false`, the ants will not automatically be made peers
+to a random port.
+If `autoconnect` is set to `false`, the ants will not
-of each other.
+automatically be made peers of each other.

-Note that the ants connect to each other over the public Internet, so you must either have UPnP enabled on your router or you must configure your system so that the ants' `RPCAddr` and `HostAddr` ports are accessible from the Internet.
+Note that the ants connect to each other over the public Internet, so you must
+either have UPnP enabled on your router or you must configure your system so
+that the ants' `RPCAddr` and `HostAddr` ports are accessible from the Internet.

 ## Available configuration options: